Card Sharks: Main round

-Contestants alternate responding to questions to gain control of the cards.
-In all versions from 1978 to 1989, the returning champion usually was selected to go first; if there were two new contestants, a backstage coin toss determines the player who sits in the champion's position.
+Contestants alternately respond to questions to gain control of the cards.
+In all versions from 1978 to 1989, the returning champion was usually selected to go first; if there were two new contestants, a backstage coin toss determined the player who sits in the champion's position.
 The 2019 revival instead has both contestants cut their decks onstage and show the resulting bottom card; the contestant with the higher card goes first.

 Similarly to another Goodson-Todman game show, Family Feud, survey questions are posed to groups of 100 people, all of whom are typically in a common demographic group.
 (For example, "We asked 100 teachers, 'Has a student ever given you an apple?'
 How many said they have?").
 Contestants are asked to predict how many of those 100 people responded in a specific manner.
 Their opponent is then asked whether he or she thinks the actual number is higher or lower than the previous contestant's response.
 The actual number is then revealed, and if the opponent is correct, they play their cards first; otherwise, the contestant to whom the question was posed plays first.

 The contestant who wins the question is shown the first card in their row of seven (five from 1978 to 1989 and ten in the first season of the 2019 revival) and can either keep it or replace it with the next card off the top of their individual deck, which he or she is then required to play.
-The contestant then guesses whether the next card in the row is higher or lower, and continues to do so as long as he or she guesses correctly.
-If the next card is the same rank as the previous, or if the contestant makes an incorrect guess, that contestant loses control and whatever cards they have played are discarded and replaced.
+The contestant then guesses whether the next card in the row is higher or lower and continues to do so as long as he or she guesses correctly.
+If the next card is the same rank as the previous, or if the contestant makes an incorrect guess, that contestant loses control, and whatever cards they have played are discarded and replaced.
 The opposing contestant then has a chance to play from his or her base card, without the opportunity to exchange first.
 Either contestant can also elect to "freeze" their position if they are unsure of the next card.
 This prevents the opponent from playing and resets the contestant's base card to the frozen card, and whatever cards that were turned in that instance are not discarded.